-Another popular choice, Ceylon cinnamon is considered the true cinnamon and comes from Sri Lanka and southern India.
-It has a softer texture, a more floral and savory (less sweet) taste.
+Another popular choice, Ceylon cinnamon, is considered the true cinnamon and comes from Sri Lanka and southern India.
+It has a softer texture and a more floral and savory (less sweet) taste.
 It’s also more expensive.

 Korintje cinnamon, which Cinnabon uses exclusively, has a mild taste and that quintessential cinnamon scent.
 It’s easy enough to find and can be used on nearly everything.

-- 1 stick (4 oz) salted butter at room temperature
+- 1 stick (4 oz) salted butter, softened

 Recipe Testers’ Reviews

-It is impossible not to LOVE this butter, cinnamon, brown sugar, and sugar combination.
+It is impossible not to LOVE this butter, cinnamon, and sugar combination.
 It’s creamy, not overly sugary, and has the perfect amount of cinnamon.
-All of this could be modified/or adjusted to meet your personal preferences but I thought it was perfect as is.
+All of this could be modified/or adjusted to meet your personal preferences, but I thought it was perfect as is.

 The first thing I did after I made this was put a large dollop right on top of my piping hot oatmeal.
-I normally don’t use toppings on my oatmeal other than a little milk and a small amount of sweetener.
-I have never put butter on my oatmeal.
-Now I’ll have an internal battle every time I eat oatmeal not to add this cinnamon butter.
+I usually don’t use toppings on my oatmeal other than a bit of milk or sweetener.
+I’ve never put butter on my oatmeal.
+Now I’ll have an internal battle whenever I eat oatmeal not to add this cinnamon butter.

 The next thing I put this on was a bagel.
 It was a store-bought bagel and not the finest (my husband likes them…..I want mine from the bagel shop).
 However, in the spirit of testing, I ate a store-bought one this morning.
 I toasted the bagel and schmeared the cinnamon butter on top.
 Once again, another winner!

-This cinnamon butter is a very easy recipe to follow and has a very delightful flavor.
-The mixing of cinnamon, brown, and white sugar gives a unique touch to the smooth butter.
-Took out the butter from the refrigerator the night before but it was still hard the morning after.
-Put the butter just for 8 seconds in the microwave and got the perfect smooth I was looking for.
+I took the butter from the refrigerator the night before, but it was still hard the morning after.
+I put the butter in the microwave for 8 seconds and got the perfect smooth I was looking for.